-In respect to the fauna species a screening was carried out concerning the species included in Table 3.2. of the SDF that could potentially be affected by the project, based on field observations and bibliographic data.
-The species for which the Natura 2000 site has been designated and could potentially be affected by the project were selected.
-The rest of the species are either marine species, either fish species that have not been recorded in Evinos river (Economidis et al., 2007) and are not expected in the FSA.
-The same applies for Centaurea niederi, which distribution is outside the FSA.
+In respect to the fauna species a screening was carried out concerning the species included in Table 3.2. of the SDF that could be potentially affected by the project, based on field observations and bibliographic data.
+The species for which the site has been designated as a Natura 2000 site and could potentially be affected by the project were selected.